Sexuality in ancient Rome: Master-slave relations

 Sexuality was a "core feature" of ancient Roman slavery.
 Because slaves were regarded as property under Roman law, an owner could use them for sex or hire them out to service other people.
-Some scholars propose that content in Cicero's letters indicate he had a long-term homosexual relationship with his slave Tiro.
+Some scholars interpret "intimate and affectionate" references Cicero's letters as indicating that he had a long-term homosexual relationship with his slave Tiro.
 As Eva Cantarella stated bluntly, "the Roman paterfamilias was an absolute master, ... he exercised a power outside any control of society and the state.
 In this situation why on earth should he refrain from sodomising his houseboys?"
+In describing the ideal partner in pederasty, Martial prefers a slave boy who "acts more like a free man than his master", that is, one who can frame the affair as a stimulating game of courtship.
 But this form of sexual release thus held little erotic cachet: to use one's own slaves was "one step up from masturbation".
-In describing the ideal partner in pederasty, Martial prefers a slave boy who "acts more like a free man than his master", that is, one who can frame the affair as a stimulating game of courtship.
 When figures identifiable as slaves appear in erotic art, they are performing routine tasks in the background, not taking part in sex acts.
 In his work on the interpretation of dreams (c.
 170 AD), Artemidorus takes a symbolic view of the sexual value of slaves: to dream of having sex with one's own female slave was a good thing, "for slaves are the dreamer's possession; therefore taking pleasure in them signifies the dreamer's being pleased with his own possessions".

 A Roman could exploit his own slaves for sex, but was not entitled to compel any enslaved person he chose to have sex, since the owner had the right to control his own property.
 In the pursuit of sex with a slave who belonged to someone else, persuasion or threats might be employed.
 A charge of rape could not be brought against a free man who forced a slave to have sex, since a slave lacked the legal standing that protected a citizen's body, but the owner could prosecute the rapist under the Lex Aquilia, a law pertaining to property damage.